GRAINS-Wheat extends run to 14-year high on Russia-Ukraine supply threat

 By Tom Polansek

-CHICAGO, March 3 (Reuters) - Chicago Board of Trade wheat futures rose by their daily limit to another 14-year high on Thursday as Russia's invasion of Ukraine increasingly fanned fears of massive disruption to grain exports from the Black Sea region.
+CHICAGO, March 3 (Reuters) - Chicago Board of Trade wheat futures galloped to another 14-year high on Thursday as Russia's invasion of Ukraine increasingly fanned fears of massive disruptions to grain exports from the Black Sea region.

+Wheat and corn futures advanced by their daily trading limits during a volatile session, though the corn market later trimmed its gains.

 Russia and Ukraine account for about 29% of global wheat exports, 19% of corn exports and 80% of exports of sunflower oil, which competes with soyoil.